Little Broken Hearts: Background

 In 2009, Jones and Burton jammed in the Gnarls Barkley producer's Los Angeles studio to begin work on a project about which nobody knew.
-They spent the next two years working separately on other projects: she completed her fourth studio album The Fall, recorded another album with her old Alternative Country band mates the Little Willies, which turned to For the Good Times.
+They spent the next two years working separately on other projects: she completed her fourth studio album The Fall, recorded another album with her old Alternative Country bandmates the Little Willies, which turned to For the Good Times.
 Burton started a new project Broken Bells with James Mercer, spending some time in studio with U2 and working on their 13th studio album and produced the Black Keys' seventh studio album, El Camino.
 The duo previously collaborated on the 2011 album Rome, on which she contributed vocals to the tracks "Season's Trees", "Black" and "Problem Queen".
 Soon after the project was completed, the two headed into the studio again to work on her fifth album.

 In mid-2011, Jones and Burton reconvened at Burton's studio to finish Little Broken Hearts.
 At that time, Jones brought a handful of raw, emotionally charged new tunes she penned in the wake of a harsh breakup with her fiction-writer boyfriend.
 In an interview with Rolling Stone, she said, "I always heard the old stories about how you write better songs when you go through some shit.
 That sucks, but it's true!"